 Dr. Robert Mauldin conducted research in a variety of topics in environmental chemistry, including the fate of herbicides, the study of pollution brought about by the combustion of coal, and the production of ground-level ozone.
 Lately, his interests have expanded to include the development of new teaching labs and mechanisms to assess learning in chemistry and the sciences.
 In 2006, he co-authored the book, Understanding Scientific Reasoning.
 He is currently working on incorporating the principles of scientific reasoning as outlined in this book in the education of science journalists.
-For more information please see
+He also is currently very active in the application of atomic absorption/graphite furnace absorption spectroscopy applied to the analysis of trace metals ions in environmental (Arkansas fish), historical (Caddo pottery), and lab waste remediation samples.
+For more information please see his faculty page.